 - Discounts on full priced items at WDM Gift Shops & WDM Saskatoon Boomtown Café

 The Western Canadian Blacksmith’s Guild – Saskatchewan Chapter is a group of learned blacksmiths who offer demonstrations on Sunday afternoons year round.
 Summer finds them in the outdoor shop while winter brings them indoors to the Boomtown Shop.
-This group not only explains the elements of the pioneer art but also creates and sells their wares to interested visitors.
+This group not only explains the elements of the craft but also creates and sells their wares to interested visitors.